Rubina Dilaik

 Rubina Dilaik (/hns/; born 26 August 1987) is an Indian actress who primarily works in Hindi television.
 One of the highest-paid television actresses in India, she is a recipient of several accolades including an ITA Award and a Gold Award.
 Dilaik is widely recognised for her portrayal of Radhika in Chotti Bahu and Soumya in Shakti – Astitva Ke Ehsaas Ki.
 She is also the winner of the reality shows Bigg Boss 14 and Pati Patni Aur Panga.
 She expanded to Hindi films with Palash Muchhal's Ardh (2022).
+She is currently a contestant on the reality show Khatron Ke Khiladi 15.

 Early life and work

 Dilaik was born on 26 August 1987 in Shimla, Himachal Pradesh.
 She studied at Shimla Public School and St. Bede's College, Shimla.
 Her father is also a writer and has written many books in Hindi.

 In her early days, she was a beauty pageant contender for which she won two local beauty pageants and was crowned Miss Shimla in 2006.
 She was a national-level champion in debate during her school days.
 She is a graduate with a degree in English literature with minors in Political science.
 In 2008, she won the Miss North India Pageant held at Chandigarh.